Stancoschi/DrivenPath/chapter_4/work_4/scenario_4.md

 ## Instructions 4
 Use the directory `chapter_4/work_4/` as your project directory for work related to **Chapter 4** for **LeadData** company.

+## Bugs/Typos
+Requirements.txt was spelled requrements.txt

 ## Assignment 4
 a.
 Setup AWS Console:
 * i.
 Login to AWS.
+Logged on to AWS
 * ii.
 Setup Console.

 b.
 Setup Services:
 * i.
 S3.
+Created an S3 bucket
 * ii.
 VPC.
+Created an VPC within AWS
 * iii.
 MWAA.
+Created an Apache Airflow container for management
 * iv.
 IAM.
+Created a role and group policies for that role

 c.
 Create services:
 * i.
 Create Glue jobs.
+Created Glue jobs
 * ii.
 Create Athena database.
+Created an Athena database
 * iii.
 Create Crawlers.

 d.
 Run DAG: